WillWilli/PlateUpEnhancementMod/README.md

 ## Features

-- Spawn any item using the custom spawn menu.
+- Spawn any item using the custom spawn menu (open with F2).
 - Set multipliers for the money rewards, patience modifier, customers per day etc.
 - Override the default shop settings:
     - Set number of items to spawn per day